CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 - `Technical (Past):` Inspired by a grey hat named 'Tempest' who I met in the IRC & MSN chatrooms decades ago, I adopted the philosophy of *autodidacticism* and taught myself how to program in C/C++, grew advanced with Perl, but ultimately my formal language of choice became Python, and as a result, the predominant paradigm you'll see me implement in this blog is of the imperative (procedural & object-oriented) rather than declarative variety.

 - `Linguistic (Present):` According to the [telescope rule](https://en.wikipedia.org/wiki/Constructed_language) it takes less time to first learn a simple constructed language and then a natural language, than to learn only a natural language.
 According to the University of Manchester, the [propaedeutic value of Esperanto](https://en.wikipedia.org/wiki/Propaedeutic_value_of_Esperanto) raises language awareness and accelerates subsequent learning of foreign languages.
-As an aspiring Esperantist, I intend to utilize the constructed language [Esperanto (Mi deziras paroli Esperanton flue)](https://en.wikipedia.org/wiki/Esperanto) as a [neural ramp](https://youtu.be/GWSZ1DKjNzY) or springboard to better understand natural languages.
+As an aspiring Esperantist, I intend to utilize the constructed language [Esperanto](https://en.wikipedia.org/wiki/Esperanto) as a [neural ramp](https://youtu.be/GWSZ1DKjNzY) or springboard to better understand natural languages.
 See the **Natural Language** section below.

 <!-- Mi lernas Esperanton -->